not-na/cardgame/docs/protospec/packets/lobby/packet_lobby_create.rst

 .. seealso::
-   See the :cg:packet:`cg:lobby.join` packet for further information on the response of the server.
+   See the :cg:packet:`lobby joining packet<cg:lobby.join>` for further information on the response of the server.